vime-js/vime/packages/vime-docs/complete/api/player.md

 ## Events

 {% hint style="info" %}
-Vime only has some basic events below because updates can be received via stores. whether it's `currentTime` changes, fullscreen changes, or for any player state change we subscribe to the respective [store](#store).
+Vime only has some basic events below because state change updates are received via stores.
+Whether it's `currentTime` changes, fullscreen changes, or for any player state change, we subscribe to the respective [store](#store) for updates.
 {% endhint %}

 ```js